sophifang/recipes-and-ratings-model/README.md

 <iframe src="assets/fairness_analysis.html" width=800 height=600 frameBorder=0></iframe>

-**Conclusion**: By observing the distribution and examining how our p-value of 0.012 is smaller than our significance level of 0.05, we reject the null hypothesis.
-This ***suggests*** our model is not fair as it appears statistically biased towards the bad ratings, which are the recipes with ratings that are less than or equal to 3.
+**Conclusion**: By examining the distribution and how our p-value of 0.012 is smaller than our significance level of 0.05, we reject the null hypothesis.
+This ***suggests*** our model is not fair as it appears statistically biased towards the good ratings because its RMSE is greater than the RMSE for bad ratings.